An Atheist blog

 Perhaps, instead of using titles like Theist, Agnostic and Atheist to define one's position, a better way would be to use Dawkins' rating system from 1 to 7.

 Full disclosure by the webmaster: I am also at 6.9 on Dawkins' scale.
 As a child, I was taught that God existed, and was a 1.
-But comparative religion studies as a teenager got me to thinking.
+But personal comparative religion studies as a teenager got me to thinking.
 I had prayed to God nightly asking that my life be a little easier.
 But no help ever came.
-I began to doubt God's existence, and this has been my position for the last six decades.
+I began to doubt God's existence, and this has been my position for almost 7 decades.
 If God were to exist, then it is reasonable to me that he/she/they would have evolved from a less intelligent and powerful form of life.
 I see no evidence that this has actually happened.

 The following information sources were used to prepare and update the above